| |

 Senior researcher under support contract to world's largest human factors laboratory.

-Provide technical and scholarly consultancy services to USAF customers.
+Provide technical and scholarly consultancy services to USAF and other DOD customers.

 |